gesistsa/quanteda.proximity/README.md

 #> [26] 44 44 44 44 44 44 44 44 44 44 44 44 44 44 44 44 44 44
 ```

-The `tokens` object with distance vectors can be converted to (weighted)
+The `tokens` object with distance vectors can be converted to a
-`dfm`.
-Currently, the weight is assigned by the inverting the distance.
+(weighted) `dfm` (Document-Feature Matrix).
+Currently, the weight is
+assigned by inverting the distance.

 ``` r
 dfm(res)